get a free case review

+If you have been in a vehicle crash, the ramifications could feel overwhelming.
 Deciding to work with a Madison County car accident lawyer is a good move that helps ensure that your accident claim is handled in the way that is most protective of your rights.
-Bringing a seasoned personal injury attorney onboard early in the process could lead to better results in the long run.
+Healing your body and getting your car back on the road might be your primary concerns, but the right lawyer can also help you determine who is responsible for paying for your losses.
+Bringing a seasoned personal injury attorney on board early in the process could lead to better results in the long run.

 A police report can provide important information that helps determine fault.
-Other evidence that could offer clues to who was at-fault in a crash includes:
+Other evidence that could offer clues to who was at fault in a crash includes:

 Many accidents are not solely the fault of one driver.
 When two or more parties bear responsibility for a wreck, insurance companies try to allocate fault between them.
 Under Illinois law, an injured person who bears more than 50 percent of the fault cannot collect damages for their injuries.
 The attorney for an injured driver who might be partially responsible for a collision could investigate the crash and collect evidence proving that the injured driver was not primarily to blame, thus preserving their right to collect damages.

 Because the individuals ruling in your case were not at the scene of the accident, evidence will be crucial for everyone’s consideration.
 The quality of evidence is one of the most important aspects of a case to hold either driver accountable for their contributions to the incident.

 These are the most common pieces of evidence that an auto accident lawyer will look into: